-First of all, you may safely ignore Windows security warnings similar to this:
+First of all, you may safely ignore Windows security warnings similar to these:

 Apart from such warnings, if installation is problematic, for instance if an old version keeps showing up even if you have installed a newer version (or the installation fails), you may try the following very clean way to do it.

 It should be noted that Gekko uses standard Windows components, so on a Windows pc (or on a Windows version hosted virtually on e.g. a Mac), Gekko should install and run without a hitch.
-Gekko versions 1.8, 2.0 and onwards require .NET 4.0 (released in 2010).
-Windows 7 is guaranteed .NET 3.5, so may require an upgrade.
+Gekko versions 1.8, 2.0, 3.0 and onwards require .NET 4.0 (released in 2010).
+Windows 7 is only guaranteed to contain .NET 3.5, so it may require an upgrade.
 (Windows XP can run .NET 4.0 with service pack 3).
 The development versions 3.1.9 and upwards require .NET 4.6.1 (released in 2015) to run.

 The procedure below should make sure the right .NET version is installed automatically on your computer, if needed.

 - (1).
 Cross your fingers.

 - (2).
 Close any open Gekko version.
 Then un-install all traces of Gekko manually (Control panel –> Programs and features –> Uninstall a program).
 If there are several instances of Gekko on the list, remove all these instances one after another.

 - (3).
 Create a new folder, for instance a sub-folder to your desktop folder.
 The folder should have full read and write permissions, and the folder should not be encrypted (to check this, right-click the folder in Windows Explorer, choose “Properties”, and click the “Advanced” button).